Jan van Balen: Life

 Jan van Balen had two brothers, Gaspard (born in 1615) and Hendrik (born in 1620) who were both painters.
 Jan was the teacher of his two younger brothers.
 His sister Maria married the painter Theodoor van Thulden.

 Jan van Balen trained with his father.
 He was registered at the Antwerp Guild of Saint Luke as an apprentice in 1631 and as a master in 1639–1640.
 At the occasion of the Joyous Entry (Pompa Introitus) by the new governor of the Spanish Netherlands Cardinal-Infante Ferdinand into Antwerp in 1635, Jan van Balen collaborated with his brother Gaspard, Theodoor van Thulden, Jan de Labare and Erasmus Quellinus the Younger on the execution of designs for the gallery on the Meir and the triumphal arch at St. John's Church in Antwerp.
 The overall design of the decorations was under the direction of Rubens.

 The Feast of Bacchus, with Jan Brueghel the Younger.

 Jan van Balen left on 8 September 1639 with his brother Gaspard on a trip to Italy.
 The two brothers worked in Rome where Gaspard died on 7 March 1641.
 Jan then returned to Antwerp where he married Joanna van Weerden on 31 May 1642.
 Not long after giving birth to their only child Peeter, his wife died on 6 April 1643.

 Jan van Balen died in Antwerp in 1654.
 He was buried in the St. James' Church, Antwerp.

 Work

 General

 Like his father Hendrick, Jan van Balen painted mythological and religious scenes in the style of his father.
-He also painted landscapes and genre scenes.
+He also painted landscapes and genre scenes and the occasional still life.